 In the drop-down boxes for on and off times you can select times or words like dusk,dawn, sunrise, sunset, night etc. All are dependent on the longitude and latitude you put into the relevant boxes and will adjust every day as necessary.

-The best way to learn is to put a debug node on the top output – and inject text payloads (using the INJECT node) to the inputs as demonstrated above.
-Have fun.
-I could not manage without this node.
+A good way to learn about BigTimer is to put a debug node (set to show the complete message) on the top output – and inject text payloads (using the INJECT node) to the inputs as demonstrated above.

-Out of the first output as well as the normal msg.payload, you can extract msg.state which might be “on”, “off”, or “auto” – and msg.value which might be 1 or 0.
-This is so that if you are using say, ImperiHome and store states in global vars, if the time reverts back to auto, you can let ImperiHome know what is happening.
+From the first output, as well as the normal msg.payload, you can extract msg.state which might be “on”, “off”, or “auto” – and msg.value which might be 1 or 0.
+This is so that if you are using say, ImperiHome and store states in global variables, if the time reverts back to auto, you can let ImperiHome know what is happening.

 Enjoy and please do report any issues back here.